List of Stargirl characters: Sylvester Pemberton / Starman

 In season three, Sylvester fixes the house up by the time the Whitmore-Dugan family returns from Yellowstone.
 All he can recall about coming back to life is waking up in a casket and digging himself out with no injuries from Icicle's attack.
 It is suspected that the Cosmic Staff had something to do with it.
 After seeing S.T.R.I.P.E in action, Sylvester and Courtney agree to a joint custody of the Cosmic Staff with Sylvester wielding it while Courtney is in school.
 He does take Courtney out of school to teach him some of his moves.
-When it came to finding out who killed Gambler, Sylvester got aggressive towards Shade twice when he thought Shade was lying during Pat's chat with him and when Shade made a comment that Sylvester's funeral was only attended by Pat in front of Courtney.
-When both Courtney and Sylvester were confronted by Pat and Barbara later that night, Sylvester wonders why he came back from the dead while the rest of the slain JSA haven't.
+When it came to finding out who killed Gambler, Sylvester became aggressive towards Shade twice when he thought Shade was lying during Pat's chat with him and when Shade made a comment that Sylvester's funeral was only attended by Pat in front of Courtney.
+When both Courtney and Sylvester were confronted by Pat and Barbara later that night, Sylvester wonders why he came back from the dead while the rest of the slain JSA have not.
 Following a tip-off from Cindy, Sylvester fought both Crocks at a grocery store assuming that they killed Gambler.
 The fight was later broken up by S.T.R.I.P.E.
 Sylvester was later told that the Crocks were innocent.
 While investigating the scene of the crime, Sylvester was attacked by the culprit that was responsible for Gambler's death.
 In "Chapter Four: The Evidence", it was confirmed by Charles McNider that the Cosmic Staff has altered Sylvester's physiology, giving him the power to regenerate his skin much similar to that of Cindy Burman.
 Pat later gives Sylvester a new Starman costume.
 While investigating one of Dragon King's old secret labs, Sylvester informed Beth about what happened to Merry and told Rick about checking the limiter in his father's hourglass.
 After Yolanda and Rick lash out at Courtney for seeing Cameron, Sylvester consoled her which is overheard by Pat.
 After a visit to Sofus, Sylvester and Pat are reunited with Mike and Jakeem who inform them about a white gorilla they encountered.
 This caused Sylvester and Pat to tell everyone about Ultra-Humanite.
 After Sylvester hears about Icicle's survival, Pat had to work to keep Sylvester from seeking vengeance against him.
-Going against the objections of Pat and Courtney in killing Icicle, Sylvester advises Yolanda and Beth to start finding legacies of the JSA as he notes that while Sandman has a nephew, Atom has a son, and Alan Scott has his children, some of its members don't have children like himself, Mister Terrific, Doctor Fate, Spectre, and Flash.
-It would later be revealed that Sylvester's been dead and that his body is being used by Ultra-Humanite's brain while Dragon King's brain is in Ultra-Humanite's albino gorilla body.
-This was pulled off by using an unspecified chemical that revived Sylvester when his brain was replaced with Ultra-Humanite's brain.
-Dragon King kept Sylvester's brain in a mountain lair.
+It would later be revealed that Sylvester's brain was removed from his body, enabling Ultra-Humanite to transfer his brain into his body.
+Ten years later, Sylvester's brain is found and reunited with his body.